-The term 'Call Option' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Call Option' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 A call option is a contract that grants a person the right, and yet not the requirement, to purchase a given security at a certain price by a certain cut off time.
 The securities that have call options associated with them are generally stocks, commodities, bonds, and certain other instruments.
 Call options are commonly abbreviated as simply calls.

 In practice, call options are regulated financial contracts made between a buyer and a seller of the particular option.
 The purchaser of such a call is given the right to buy a set amount of the underlying instrument or commodity in question from the party selling the call option at a particular time, which is the expiration date, and at a particular price, which is called the strike price.
 The seller binds himself or herself to selling the underlying commodity or financial issue if the buyer wishes to obtain it.
 For this opportunity, the buyer pays a premium, or a fee.

 Purchasers of call options are hoping that the underlying commodity or instrument’s price will go up in the future.
 Sellers hope that such a price will not rise.
 Otherwise, a seller may be agreeable to give away a portion of the rise in price in exchange for the premium that is paid to them upfront.
 The seller still has the opportunity to make any profits that exist all the way up to the particular strike price.